leiapple/ML-IAPs_iron/README.md

 # ML-IAPs_iron

-This repo is associated with the publicaiton `arXiv:2307.10072v2`:
+This repo is associated with the publicaiton [Efficiency, Accuracy, and Transferability of Machine Learning Potentials: Application to Dislocations and Cracks in Iron](https://arxiv.org/abs/2307.10072):
 The repo contains two parts:

 1. Training scripts of multiple machine learning interatomic potentials, including